marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/elements/radioline2.png
     	:width: 49%

 Radiolines, like Likert scales, offer stepwise input.
-Settings are
+The Settings are

 minimum and maximum
 	The first bullet of the slider is the minimum value, the last the maximum values.
 For each bullet the value increases by one.
 In the example, a minimum of 0 and a maximum of 10 give 11 input possibilities.